evinck/adb-json/adb-connect.md

 - Learn how to connect to Oracle Cloud
 - Learn how to connect to Autonomous Database with SQL Developer Web via the console
-- [Optional] Learn how to connect to Autonomous Database with SQL Developer running on your desktop
+- [Optional] Learn how to connect to Autonomous Database with SQL Developer locally on your desktop

 ## **STEP 1**: Connect to the Oracle Cloud UI